fastapi/full-stack-fastapi-template/README.md

 - 🚢 Deployment instructions using Docker Compose, including how to set up a frontend Traefik proxy to handle automatic HTTPS certificates.
 - 🏭 CI (continuous integration) and CD (continuous deployment) based on GitHub Actions.

+### In previous versions we had Vue as a frontend.
+Why we switched to React?
+    Project Requirements: The decision to switch frontend frameworks may be driven by changes in project requirements.
+React might offer specific features, performance improvements, or integrations that better align with the goals of the project.

+    Community Support: React has a large and active community with extensive resources, libraries, and tooling available.
+If the project team anticipates needing robust community support or integration with other libraries, React could be a more favorable choice.

+    Developer Familiarity: Sometimes, the decision to switch frameworks is influenced by the development team's expertise and familiarity.
+If the team is more experienced or comfortable with React, they might opt to use it for consistency and efficiency in development.

+    Ecosystem Considerations: React's ecosystem continues to evolve with new tools and libraries emerging regularly.
+The availability of specific tools or integrations within the React ecosystem might be a factor in the decision-making process.

+    Performance and Scalability: React is known for its performance optimizations and scalability.
+If the project anticipates significant growth or performance requirements, React might be chosen for its ability to handle complex applications efficiently.

 ### Dashboard Login

 [![API docs](img/login.png)](https://github.com/tiangolo/full-stack-fastapi-template)